-Convict Gary Olivia Claims He Watched JonBenet Ramsey Die In Shocking Confession
+Convict Gary Oliva Claims He Watched JonBenet Ramsey Die In Shocking Confession

 — ABC15 Arizona (@abc15) January 11, 2019

-JonBenet’s case is mysterious for so many reasons, including a ransom note that demanded $118K in exchange for the young beauty queen.
-However, the handwriting in the note does not match that of Gary’s in his handwritten confession letters.
+JonBenet’s case is mysterious for so many reasons, including a ransom note that demanded $118,000 in exchange for the young beauty queen.
+However, the handwriting in the note does not match that of Gary Oliva’s in his handwritten confession letters.

 Ramsey was found hours after she was reported missing in the basement of her home.
 There have been so many suspects over the years, including the little girl’s own parents, John and Patsy Ramsey, as well as her older brother, Burke, who recently settled a $750 million lawsuit against CBS for calling him his sister’s killer in a special about her murder.